Resources

 Where:

-The formula uses the concept of compound interest, where the interest earned on the investment is added back to the principal amount, and subsequent interest calculations are based on the increased balance.
+The formula uses the concept of compound interest, where the interest earned on the investment is added back to the principal amount, and subsequent PPF interest calculation is based on the increased balance.

 By applying this formula, the Post Office PPF Calculator provides an estimate of the maturity amount based on the inputted investment amount, interest rate, and duration of the investment.